Baidu, the Google of China, has three new smart speakers at CES 2018

 All three devices feature Baidu's AI, called DuerOS, and all three will respond to your voice commands, answer your questions and control smart home devices.
 That functionality is similar to Amazon's digital assistant Alexa, popularized by the Amazon Echo smart speaker.
 At this point, Alexa is built into a wide variety of devices and Baidu looks to follow suit.

-We actually saw an early prototype of the Little Fish VSI Smart Speaker at last year's CES.
-Now it looks much closer to a finished product.
-In addition to the usual tricks you'd expect from a device that takes after Alexa, Little Fish's camera will actually recognize your face and customize responses accordingly.
+We actually saw an earlier version of the Little Fish Smart Speaker at last year's CES.
+The VSI basically Little Fish 2.0.
+The new Little Fish VSI can cast content to your TV if you get a separate dongle (similar to what Google Home can do with Chromecast) and VSI now has more microphones to hear your commands more easily.
+Like the first, in addition to the usual tricks you'd expect from a device that takes after Alexa, Little Fish's camera will actually recognize your face and customize responses accordingly.

 Both Alexa and Google's Assistant do this to an extent with voice commands, but neither yet employs facial recognition with their digital assistants.
 Otherwise, expect Little Fish to use its screen similarly to an Amazon Echo Show.
 You'll be able to watch videos, make video calls and see information relevant to your questions.

+The projector plays your favorite shows through Baidu's streaming partners.
+It's actually targeted at small Japanese apartments that don't have room for a big screen TV.
+Doubling as a ceiling light itself, the projector also listens for your commands through DuerOS.

 None of the devices are slated for release in the US as of yet.
-I hope they will be released beyond China at some point, as I'd certainly enjoy having a chat with my projector.
+I hope they will be released beyond China and Japan at some point, as I'd certainly enjoy having a chat with my projector.
+We certainly have plenty of small apartments in the US that could benefit from a smart speaker and projector combo.

 What to expect from the smart home at CES 2018: We take a look at the smart home and appliance trends we expect to see this year.